webnoob/app-extension-qautomate/README.md

 Currently supports:

-1. Automatically look for QComponents, Directives and Plugins used within your project and adding them to your Quasar.conf.js file.
+1. Automatically look for Quasar Components, Directives and Plugins used within your project and add them to your Quasar.conf.js file.

 # Install
 ```bash